mozman/ezdxf/docs/source/query.rst

 Attribute Query
 ---------------

-The attribute query is a boolean expression, supported operators are:
+The *optional* attribute query is a boolean expression, supported operators are:

   - not (!): !term is true, if term is false
   - and (&): term & term is true, if both terms are true